s-matyukevich/bosh-broker/README.md

   azs: [z1]
 ```

-This is only a part of manifest template, but it should clearly show the main idea.
-This template defines 3 parameters (`instances`, `vm_type` and `stemcell`) Those parameters are initialized at service provision time with concrete values:
+This is only a part of the manifest template, but it should illustrate the main idea.
+The template defines 3 parameters (`instances`, `vm_type`, and `stemcell`).
+At service provision time, those parameters are initialized with concrete values:

 ```
 cf create-service bosh redis -c '{instances: 2, vm_type: "medium", stemcell: "trusty"}'
 ```

-When service instance is bound to an application, special bash script is executed.
-This script should print to stdout a json object.
-This object should contain credentials that later are passed to the application in VCAP_SERVICES environment valuable.
-This script is also defined as a template and it is rendered using the same parameters, that were used for rendering manifest template.
+When a service instance is bound to an application, a special bash script is executed.
+This script should print to stdout a JSON object.
+This object should contain credentials that later are passed to the application in the VCAP_SERVICES environment variable.
+The script is also defined as a template, rendered with the same parameters that were used for rendering the manifest template.
 The following is an exaple of a bind script:

 ```
 #!/bin/bash -e